Zephelion/Team_404/readme.md

     <li>Registration feature <a href="https://github.com/Zephelion" target="_blank">Me</a> </li>
 </ul>
 <h2>:gear:Building blocks</h2>
-<p>For building the chosen feature i will be using the following techniques</p>
+<p>For building the chosen feature we will be using the following techniques</p>
 <ul>
     <li>HTML</li>
     <li>Css</li>